panoply/relapse/docs/src/views/docs/api/methods.md

 Below we are taking advantage of the `options()` method which will update the configuration settings of a specific Relapse instance.
 The example has omitted some option settings for the sake of the example.

-> It's important to note that options such as `schema`, `unique` are not available in post-instance states.
+> It's important to note that options such as `schema`, `unique` and `classes` are not available in post-instance states.
 This means you cannot augment these settings via the `options()` method.

 <div class="row gx-2 gx-sm-3 jc-center jc-sm-start mt-4 mb-2">
 <div class="col-12 col-md-4">